 Special deer hunts on certain Wildlife Management Areas (WMAs) may require entering a lottery.
 Check the Kentucky Department of Fish and Wildlife Resources website for details.

-The Deer hunting season in Kentucky typically runs from early October through late January, with specific dates varying by weapon type and hunting zone.
+The Deer hunting season in Kentucky typically runs from early October through late January, with specific dates varying by method of take and hunting zone.
 Archery seasons generally open earlier and last longer than firearm seasons.

 Firearm deer seasons are usually concentrated in November and December, with muzzleloader seasons occurring in late December or early January.
 Kentucky is divided into several zones, each with its own season dates and regulations.